- General info

 You also have the option to disable scheduled syncs completely.
 If you do this, no scheduled syncs will run.
 Only disable this, if you use manual sync only or syncs initiated from Tasker or Locale.

-To create a log file with useful data, enable [Collect logs] on FolderSync about screen.
+FolderSync incorporates its own log collection functionality, to help the developers fix bugs that might exist.
+To create a log file with useful data, enable [Debug logging] on FolderSync about screen.
 Redo that function/action that fails (previous errors will not be logged, so its important to recreate the error).
 After that, go back to the about screen and export the log.

-Amazon endpoint is only used in regards to creating a bucket in this application - all other operations are targeted to a specific bucket you specify, no matter with which endpoint it was created.
+Amazon endpoint configuration is only used in regards to creating a bucket in this application - all other operations are targeted to a specific bucket you specify, no matter with which endpoint it was created.
 Using Amazon S3 can incur costs on your part.

-Box.net has various upload size limitations based on account type.
+Box has various upload size limitations based on account type.